-She later took on roles as Senior Policy Adviser in both the International and Canadian Economic Analysis Departments leading the respective departments’ contributions to the Bank of Canada’s Monetary Policy Report.
+She later took on roles as Senior Policy Advisor in both the International and Canadian Economic Analysis Departments leading the respective departments’ contributions to the Bank of Canada’s Monetary Policy Report.
 She also served as Senior Policy Director in the Canadian Economic Analysis Department in 2017, overseeing the monitoring and projection teams.

 Similar to those of other forecasters, the Bank of Canada’s forecasts of global GDP growth have shown persistent negative errors over the past five years.
 This is in contrast to the pre-crisis period, when errors were consistently positive as global GDP surprised to the upside.
 All major regions have contributed to the forecast errors observed since 2011, although the United States has been the most persistent source of notable errors.